 Less than twenty-four hours before this construction workers did a rush job to build a gallows for Mordecai.
-This was to be his final day.
+This was to be his execution day.
 It turned out to be his day of opportunity.
 The text indicates two things happened to him.

 - 1. He received the king's signet ring.
 In essence, that meant he was now the #2 man in the kingdom.
 To have the king's signet ring meant he had legal authority to act on the king's behalf.
 In a day Mordecai went from relative obscurity to the limelight. - 2.
 He was placed over Haman's estate.
 I would remind you that Haman had been a wealthy man (remember how he boasted about his vast riches in 5:11?).
-Persian law gave the state the power to confiscate the property of those who had been condemned as criminals (Huey, 828).
+Persian law gave the state the power to confiscate the property of those who had been condemned as criminals.
 So it was now Esther's estate, but the queen needed an estate manager.
 Who better suited than her cousin and adoptive father, Mordecai?

 How do you explain the changes that happened that day for Esther and Mordecai?
 Should we call it coincidence?
 Luck?
 No. God's at work, isn't He?
 In God's providence, positions can change.
-In verses 3-14 we discover a second change...